How Long Do You Smoke Hamburgers?

 The best meat for smoked burgers has a higher fat content and is raised antibiotic and hormone free.
 I really like the Wagyu Beef from Snake River Farms.
 If you’re looking for the best meat for burgers, this is it.

-As you can see, I like using higher fat content ground beef.
-All that fat is going to render out and give you one of the tastiest burgers you’ve ever had!
-A smoked burger is a treat!
+Higher fat content ground beef works well here because all that fat is going to render out during the smoke.
+This gives you one of the tastiest burgers you’ve ever had!

 Making Your Smoked Burger Patties